 Famous for its surreal and breathtaking landscapes, the Isle of Skye is easily among the best places to visit in the UK.
 Located in the Highlands of Scotland, the largest of the Inner Hebrides is sure to enchant you.

 Just think, miles of dramatic coastline and mountains as far as the eye can see.
-Beyond the nature, the Isla of Skye has some of friendliest locals in the UK and a captivating history will make for a lasting memory.
+Beyond the nature, the Isla of Skye has some of the friendliest locals in the UK and a captivating history will make for a lasting memory.

 Snowdonia is both a region in northwest Wales and a massive National Park.
 The area lives up to its storybook name because of its moss-covered mountains and glacial landforms.
 There are also plenty of waterfalls for you to chase.

-The Snowdon Mountain Railway is the perfect to reach the peak of Wales’s highest mountain without having to break a sweat.
+The Snowdon Mountain Railway is perfect to reach the peak of Wales’s highest mountain without having to break a sweat.
 You’ll even catch a glimpse of Ireland across the sea!

 Polperro is a village and fishing harbour in south Cornwall.
 Located in a cliff ravine, this enchanting jumble of traditional Cornish cottages by the sea is a must-see.
 Moreover, it’s just a few kilometres along the coast from Looe.
 Two birds, one stone!

-You can spend the day walking around the peaceful roads and watch the fisherman come back to shore with the days catch.
+You can spend the day walking around the peaceful roads and watch the fisherman come back to shore with the day’s catch.
 If you are lucky you can find a place to eat some fresh seafood.
 Polperro will give you a taste of a slower life – far from the bustling London life.

 The Dark Hedges is a tunnel of enchanting (or slightly spooky depending on the time of day) beech trees along Bregagh Road in Northern Ireland.

 Fans of Game of Thrones will recognize these ancient trees from the first episode of season two.
 Not to mention, there are a few other Game of Thrones locations in the area.
-HBO fanatic or not, the Dark Hedges are a sight to behold should you find yourself in Northern Ireland.
+HBO fanatic or not, the Dark Hedges is a sight to behold should you find yourself in Northern Ireland.

 First erected by salmon fishermen in 1755, the Carrick-a-Rede Rope Bridge is truly a sight to behold.